hjer/hugo-sass-starter/README.md

 ## How to use
 Requires hugo.
 Install instructions [here](https://gohugo.io/getting-started/quick-start/).

+In some cases gulp needs to be installed globally before proceeding.
+In that case run: `npm install -g gulp`.

 ### Development
 From the project directory on you machine:
 1. Install depencencies: `npm install`